2015 Pacific hurricane season: Hurricane Patricia

 Tropical Depression Twenty-E formed from a broad low-pressure area off the southwestern coast of Mexico on October 20.
 It only slowly intensified at first, becoming Tropical Storm Patricia later that day.
 Entering an atmosphere highly conducive to rapid deepening on October 21, Patricia organized rapidly, and became a hurricane late that day.
 On October 22, explosive intensification occurred, and in only 24 hours, Patricia became a Category 5 hurricane with 175 mph winds.
 The intensification rate rivaled those of Hurricane Linda in 1997 and Hurricane Wilma in 2005.
 Patricia subsequently attained winds of 215 mph and a central pressure of 872 mbar (hPa; 872 mbar), becoming the strongest tropical cyclone ever recorded in the Western Hemisphere, surpassing both the previous central pressure record set by Hurricane Wilma and the previous 1-minute sustained wind record set by Hurricane Allen.
 Afterwards, as it approached and later passed over Western Mexico, Patricia weakened even more rapidly than it intensified; just 30 hours after peaking in intensity, it was downgraded to a remnant low at 18:00 UTC on October 24.
-However, Patricia's landfall near Cuixmala, Jalisco as a Category 4 hurricane with winds of 150 mph, was still sufficient to qualify as the strongest landfall by any Pacific hurricane.
+However, Patricia's landfall near Cuixmala, Jalisco as a Category 4 hurricane with winds of 150 mph, was still sufficient to qualify as the second strongest landfall by any Pacific hurricane, after only Hurricane Otis in 2023.